OpenSourceHack/guide/README.md

 code quality.
 In his spare time Tim likes running and skiing and is always down for a jam session on the drums.

-#### 4:30 PM - Workshop: Let's Build a Rails App! by Saundra Castaneda	(1 hour)
-Saundra is an application engineering intern at GitHub this summer.
-She is a rising senior from Chicago studying computer science at DePaul University.

 This workshop is for beginner and intermediate developers.
 You'll learn how to make a basic Rails app by creating a blog!
 We'll be covering Ruby, Rails, and CSS/BootStrap.

-#### 5:15 PM - Dinner - Japanese 🍽
+#### 5:00 PM - Dinner - Japanese 🍽

 #### 5:30 PM - Workshop: Vimming it up - A soft introduction to the Vim text editor (It won't hurt). by Sahil Dhanju

+#### 6:15 PM - Workshop: Let's Build a Rails App! by Saundra Castaneda	(1 hour)
+Saundra is an application engineering intern at GitHub this summer.
+She is a rising senior from Chicago studying computer science at DePaul University.

 #### 8 PM - Games and Mini-Events